Studio Team Work Journal Contact

 Opportunity

-The 5,000 SF restaurant calls attention to the historic nature of the building through exposed ceiling joists, beams, columns, and exterior brick walls.
-Salvaged materials from the building itself were used in the renovation including wood flooring, stair treads, and decorative wood and steel elements.
+Inspired by South American, Spanish, and Gulf Coast cooking traditions, the 5,000 SF restaurant features exposed ceiling joists, beams, columns, and exterior brick walls.
+Salvaged materials from the building itself were used in the renovation, including wood flooring, stair treads, and decorative wood and steel elements.
 The project was eligible for federal and state rehabilitation tax credits and preservation easements – an important storyline in the rebuilding of Post-Katrina New Orleans – and designed with historically compatible materials.

 STRATEGY